IgorPolyakov/serial_killer/README.md

-# IMDB visualize TV Show rating
+# Serial Killer

+Visualize ratings of your favourite TV series!

+## About

-Small simple web app based on modern front-end, elixir API and IMDB dataset.
+Small simple web app based on modern front-end, Elixir API and IMDB dataset.

 Idea based on this pic)